axa-ch/metalsmith-incremental/API.md

 ## PropsList

-A single property or list of properties to sync between cached an new files, representing either one single property or a complete property path, like:
+A single property or list of properties to sync between cached and new files, representing either one single property or a complete property path, like:

 ```js